Monktype/msc/README.md

 (outputs binary in the current directory)

-I may also try to keep binaries build in the "Releases" tab to the right -->
+I may also try to keep binaries built in the "Releases" tab to the right -->

 ## Usage